 tion is of the order 101 nm.
 Whilst this alloy does contain other

 secondary phases, such as manganese and zirconium contain- ing particles, it is widely accepted that Ω is the dominant phase in the T8 condition and, therefore, precipitation hardening due to the Ω phase is the major strengthening mechanism to the alloy.
 Hence, the mechanical properties of 2139-T8 are sen- sitive to variation, in terms of size and distribution, of the Ω phase.
 In Part II, Transmission Electron Microscopy (TEM) is used to gain an understanding of the variation in strengthening mechanism in FSW 2139-T8 by observing the effects of FSW on the Ω phase and a more in depth discussion shall be given there.
 Briefly, the Ω phase responds to the local thermal cy- cle experienced during FSW.
 Heat input during processing may cause the Ω phase to overage and coarsen; if temperatures are high enough the Ω phase may go into solution.
 Therefore, FSW may cause significant local changes to the strengthening mech- anisms in 2139-T8.
-This process is relatively well understood and can be predicted using existing methods in the literature.
+This process is relatively well understood and can be predicted using existing methods in the literature[].

 1.2.
 Friction Stir Welding